Lawrencecrr/team_profile_gen/README.md

 ![Alt Text](./img/Team_Profile_Generator.png)

 # Description
-* This is a team profile manager, ehre you can manage your team and their information in their profile.
+* This is a team profile manager, where you can manage your team and their information in their profile.

 # Features
 * Create profiles for teammembers